Nio Inc.

 Nio Inc. (Wèilái (蔚来); stylized as NIO) is a Chinese electric vehicle manufacturer headquartered in Shanghai.
 Founded in 2014, it adopted its current name in 2016.
-The company designs and sells electric vehicles, including sedans and SUVs, and has expanded into smartphone development.
+The company primarily designs and sells electric vehicles, including sedans and SUVs, but has expanded into other products and services, such as chip development, Smartphones, and power solutions.

 In 2018, Nio filed for an initial public offering on the New York Stock Exchange.
-It collaborates with the government-licensed vehicle manufacturer JAC Group to operate two production plants in Hefei, Anhui, China.

-Nio operates more than 1,300 battery swapping stations in China (as of 2022).
+Nio operates 3,989 battery swapping stations globally, with the majority being located in China (as of July 2026).
+The company has performed over 119 million swaps.
 The company develops semi-autonomous and autonomous vehicle technologies and has participated in Formula E racing since 2014.
-In 2024, it launched the Onvo brand to serve the mass-market segment.
+In 2024, it launched the Onvo and Firefly brands to serve the mass-market segment.

 Overview

 Nio launched its brand on 21 November 2016 at the Saatchi Gallery in London.
 Investors included Tencent, Temasek, Sequoia Capital, Lenovo, and TPG Capital.
 The company also unveiled its first model, the Nio EP9 sports car, on the same day.

 A month earlier, in October 2016, the company received an autonomous vehicle testing permit from the California Department of Motor Vehicles and began testing on public roads under the state’s Autonomous Vehicle Tester Program.
-It stated plans to develop vehicles with level-three and level-four autonomy.
+It stated plans to develop vehicles with Level 3 and Level 4 autonomy.

 In May 2018, Nio opened its first battery-swap station in the Nanshan District of Shenzhen, Guangdong, called the Power Swap Station.
 It initially served the ES8 model only.

 The company filed for an initial public offering worth about US$1.8 billion on the New York Stock Exchange in September 2018.

 By 2020, Nio faced major financial difficulties, and its share price had fallen 62% since the IPO.
 The Hefei city government acquired a 25% stake and helped the company secure loans from six local banks to strengthen its battery, engine, and control-system supply chains.
 In April 2020, Nio raised about US$1 billion from Chinese investors and transferred its main assets to a new subsidiary, Nio China, headquartered in Hefei.
-Vehicle production increased by 81% over the following year, and the company’s valuation rose to about US$100 billion.
+Vehicle production increased by 81% over the following year, and the company's valuation rose to about US$100 billion.

 In August 2020, Nio introduced its Battery as a Service (BaaS) program and created a joint battery-asset company with Contemporary Amperex Technology Co., Limited (CATL), Hubei Science Technology Investment Group, and a subsidiary of Guotai Junan International Holdings.
 Each partner contributed CN¥200 million (about US$32 million) for a 25% share.
 The service lowered the purchase price of Nio vehicles by roughly 25%.

 In May 2021, the company began its European expansion, announcing plans to start deliveries to Norway by September that year.
 In the third quarter of 2021, it delivered 24,439 ES8, ES6, and EC6 vehicles, an increase of about 100% year-on-year.
 Nio also announced plans to expand to 25 countries and regions by 2025.